10 - Provincial Playoffs

 3.10.06 Teams entering Provincial Playoffs must complete each series as drawn by the dates as designated when playoffs are drawn.
-Any changes must first be approved by the Draw Coordinator.
+Any changes must first be approved by Hockey Saskatchewan.

-3.10.07 No vital decision shall be made concerning any playoffs without the Draw Coordinator first consulting the General Manager, who may consult with the Hockey Saskatchewan Chairperson of the Board or the Officers of the Association.
+3.10.07 No vital decision shall be made concerning any playoffs without first consulting the General Manager, who may consult with the Hockey Saskatchewan Chairperson of the Board of Directors of the Association.

 3.10.08 All teams, other than from the Saskatchewan AA League, the Saskatchewan Female League, U18 AAA and Junior Leagues, participating in Hockey Saskatchewan Provincial Playoffs must be ready to proceed with the playoffs by January 20th (no games played prior).